bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 # Introduction

-Duckdb is an in-process analytical database system, and I began experimenting with adding cheminformatic capabilities to duckdb as a duckdb extension.
-Initial experiments showed that exact match molecule queries were quite slow.
+Duckdb is an in-process analytical database system, and I began experimenting with adding cheminformatic capabilities to duckdb as a duckdb extension using [RDKit].
+Initial experiments showed that exact match molecule queries were quite slow in duckdb.

-If you aren't familiar with OLAP and OLTP, I'll try give a brief, brief intro.
+If you aren't familiar with OLAP and OLTP, I'll try to give a brief, brief intro.
 Online transactional processing (OLTP) databases are optimized for workloads that require point lookups.
 These workloads may just want to access one or few records in the database, like adding a molecule to the